- Means of international money transfer are not created equal.

 We all have dealt with international money transfer, but many aspects of it remain ambiguous at times.
 How does it really work?
 How is it safe?
 And finally, what is the cheapest way to send cash across the globe?

-Internationally, the easiest, safest and cheapest way to transfer money has been through international agents such as Western Union, MoneyGram, UAE Exchange and banks.
+Internationally, the easiest, safest and cheapest way to transfer money has been through international agents such as Western Union, MoneyGram, UAE Exchange, and banks.

 According to Gulf News, remittances sum up to AED 43 billion in the UAE in 2018.
-That is a significant number for money sent in payment or gifts, which makes the UAE one of the top 10 leading countries in remittances sums.
+That is a significant number of money sent in payment or gifts, which makes the UAE one of the top 10 leading countries in remittances sums.

 Now, of course, sending money via bank accounts can sound safer and maybe simpler but here are:

 Money transfers through a bank is a time-saving and efficient way to move your money from your bank account to another.
 It is facilitated by an online request or even phone call to make it easier for you.

 Most banks offer free transactions locally while it becomes the most expensive way to transfer money internationally.
 The charge varies between AED 92 ($25) and AED 313 ($85) or more depending on the details of your transfer, according to finder.com.

 Adding to the high fees, money transfer through bank accounts not only naturally requires you to have a bank account but may also take up to at least a week worth of time for the transaction to be complete.

 Although bank transfers are recommended for big sums, the more significant the amount means, the bigger the fee and the longer the time for transaction completion.